Health related services

 In the UK there are, on average, 25,000 extra deaths in winter compared to other months of the year - 80% are thought to be due to the cold.
 The cold can cause physiological effects such as thicker blood; increases in blood pressure; and tightening of the airways - making people who already have chronic conditions even more vulnerable.
 There is a link between the onset of cold weather and deaths from both heart attacks and respiratory illnesses.
 Older people are particularly at risk as they do not feel the cold until their body temperature falls.

-Each year from 1 November to 31 March, we operate a Cold weather health watch system which warns health professionals and the public when a spell of cold weather is imminent.
+Each year from 1 November to 31 March, we operate a Cold Weather Alert system which warns health professionals and the public when a spell of cold weather is imminent.

 Heatwaves can be dangerous, especially for the very young, the very old or those with a chronic disease.
 Prolonged exposure to very high temperatures can mean the body is unable to reduce its own temperature, causing dehydration and heatstroke, which can be fatal.
 In particular, hot temperatures overnight make it difficult for the body to cool.